Linda Katehi: University of California, Davis

 Katehi was appointed chancellor by the University of California Board of Regents on May 7, 2009, effective August 17, 2009.
 She holds UC Davis faculty appointments in electrical and computer engineering and in women and gender studies.
 Katehi charged a committee with creating a new "Vision of Excellence" for the school.
 She also launched several blue ribbon committees: tech transfer and commercialization, research, information technology excellence, and organizational excellence.
-Katehi also created the Chancellor's Colloquium Distinguished Speaker Series As of 2009, Katehi's base annual salary was $400,000.
+Katehi also created the Chancellor's Colloquium Distinguished Speaker Series.
+As of 2009, Katehi's base annual salary was $400,000.

 In response to demonstrations on campus in 2010, Katehi launched the Hate-Free Campus Initiative to reaffirm the campus's values and commitment to one another.
 The initiative included creation of "Beyond Tolerance Tuesday," collaboration with the Museum of Tolerance, and the creation of a speakers series and the Civility Project, which began with a grant from the National Endowment for the Humanities.

 Under Katehi's leadership, UC Davis co-hosted the Governors' Global Climate Summit 3: Building the Green Economy in November 2010.
 Participants included Governor Arnold Schwarzenegger, the United Nations Development Programme, and the United Nations Environment Programme.
-The summit's focus was to continue to build subnational collaboration on policies and strategies to stimulate economic growth, reduce dependence on fossil fuels, create green jobs, promote clean energy solutions and reduce greenhouse gas pollution.